FREQUENTLY ASKED QUESTIONS

 Since our founding in 2004, nearly 90 cents of every dollar spent has gone directly to our program services supporting Veterans.
 View our financial statements here.

 - The Veteran or a representative for the Veteran completes an online Inquiry Form that can be found at the following link: https://www.hfotusa.org/inquiry

 - Veterans meeting the criteria outlined in Question #8 will be contacted by a member of our Intake Department by telephone for initial screening.
 If the Veteran is not able to participate in this initial screening for medical reasons, a representative for the Veteran may complete the initial intake screening on the Veteran’s behalf.

 - The Veteran submits a copy of his or her VA Specially Adapted Housing (SAH) grant letter of eligibility.
 Upon receipt of this SAH letter, the HFOT Intake Department will provide the HFOT New Home Application to the Veteran.

 - The Veteran submits a complete HFOT New Home Application along with all requested attachments.

-- The Application is reviewed by the Veterans Selection Committee (VSC).
-The VSC approves or disapproves applications, and HFOT invites approved Veterans to the final step in the application process, the Veterans Informational Conference.
+- The Application is reviewed by the Veterans Screening/Selection Committee (VSC).
+The Application is reviewed by the Veterans Screening/Selection Committee (VSC).
+The VSC determines which Veterans will be invited to the final step of the application process, the Veterans Information Conference.